deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18976/index.md

 > </details>

-> Table 2 details the different data sources and the number of questions used for each of the 38 sub-domains across eight domains in the CAMEL-Bench benchmark.
+> Table 2 details the different data sources and number of questions used for each of the 38 sub-domains within the eight domains of the CAMEL-Bench benchmark.

 {{< table-caption >}}